True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Eric confirmed for police his brother's statement.
 Both brothers later pleaded guilty to voluntary manslaughter and testified at trial against Hilma, who was charged with two counts murder, attempted murder and conspiracy to commit murder in the family members' deaths.

-The trial testimony revealed the woman had attempted to poison both her husband and stepmother-in-law before ordering her sons to do the killings.
+The trial testimony revealed the woman had attempted to poison both her husband and mother-in-law before ordering her sons to do the killings.

 John told the jury during one of his mother's trials that he drank alcohol and smoked marijuana by himself the night before he murdered his step-grandmother.